Z Channel: Demise

-In April 1988, there were two major changes to the network: the death of Jerry Harvey and the addition of sports to regular programming.
+In April 1988, there were two major changes to the network: the death of Jerry Harvey in a murder-suicide and the addition of sports to regular programming.
 (It had broadcast a UCLA–USC basketball game around 1978.)
 Deals were made to show games from the Los Angeles Angels, Clippers and Dodgers.
 This increased the numbers of subscribers to 110,000.
 The sports deals were funded by selling advertising during the games.
 However, a lawsuit ensued with a court ruling that contracts with the movie studios stipulated that the service be commercial-free.

 Out of options, the channel was sold to Cablevision and NBC on March 16, 1989, who were partners in the joint-venture SportsChannel and set to launch Consumer News and Business Channel (now CNBC).
 On June 29, 1989, Z Channel faded to black and was replaced by SportsChannel Los Angeles.
 The last film shown on Z Channel was John Ford's My Darling Clementine.

 Legacy

 Z Channel popularized the use of letterboxing on television, as well as showing "director's cut" versions of films (which is a term popularized after Z Channel's showing of Heaven's Gate).
 Z Channel's devotion to cinema and choice of rare and important films had an influence on such directors as Robert Altman, Quentin Tarantino, Alexander Payne and Jim Jarmusch.

-The channel was the subject of the 2004 documentary Z Channel: A Magnificent Obsession, which was directed by Alexandra Cassavetes, daughter of John Cassavetes.
+The channel was the subject of the 2004 documentary Z Channel: A Magnificent Obsession, which was directed by Xan Cassavetes, daughter of John Cassavetes.